 |Signal Validation||TONE, Tone-Squelch||RPT 1 (only for repeaters)||Color Code||N/A|

 |Verbal ID Required?||Yes||No||Yes||No|

 Why Digital radio?

-It’s a natural progression of Radio.
+It’s a natural progression of radio.
 Consider it evolution of RF rather than change.
 Way back in the day, AM was the defacto modulation type.
 AM was noisy, but it got the job done.
 In 1933 the FM modulation type was invented and introduced into Radio.
 FM solved the noisy issues that was prominent in AM.
 For decades FM ruled the radio world and still does in many cases, but digital is here to overtake the modulation throne.
 Since digital is basically a transmission of data rather than raw voice, it can transmit more in a payload when a radio PTT is pressed.
-Things like user Identifiers, GPS positions, Short Messages, and TDMA are just some of the benefits.
+Things like user identifiers, GPS positions, Messages, and even data like images and text files are just some of the benefits.
 Here is a great article on analog vs digital.